operatorlabs/chaindexer/README.md

 mapping from the blocks table, for block range 0 - 1,000,000 to a parquet file on S3 (or other storage layers, including your disk).
 That parquet file would have 1,000,000 rows, representing all the blocks in that range.

-# Contributing

-## Adding new chains

-The code in this project is written so that it is (relatively) simple to add new chains as data sources.
-For now, there isn't a great guide on this, but if you know Rust, you should be able to follow along with our eth implementation (see `src/chains/eth/mod.rs`).

-## Adding projects

-TODO

-## Other data sources

-We want to add ways other than writing rust for users to be able to add their own data sources.
-This is a work in progress, but an embedded WASM runtime that allows flexible data defintiions is in the works.